justiss4all/justiss4all.github.io/index.md

  Day 7 | Phone 3, VM 2, Email 2
  Day 10| Phone 4

 The goal is to add each prospect to a 10-Day Cadence until we get a yes or no.  Each Cadence will have a theme related to a common problem or challenge a prospect is experiencing for their specific role.
-Each outreach will be tied to the specific business problem.
+Each touchpoint's copy will be tied to the over-arching theme.

-If, after the 10 day period we’re unable to schedule an intro call, we’ll hold off for 2-weeks before adding them to a different themed Cadence.
+If we’re unable to schedule an intro call after the 10 day period we’ll hold off for 2-weeks before adding them to a different themed Cadence.

+# Themes

+## Sr. Marketer
+## Sr. B2B Marketer
+## Sr. Marketing Analyst
+## Media Buyer

 # Tracking